rzafiamy/landing/app/public/markdown/demo.md

-Here’s a sample `demo.md` file for showcasing your chatbot AI web mobile app:

----

 ### **Experience the AI Chatbot App in Action**

 Ready to see what our **AI-powered assistant** can do?
 Explore the features and capabilities that make **AI Chatbot App** your go-to companion for smarter living.